-- In July 2023, we announced that our partner company Avenue dosed the first patient in a Phase 1b/2a study, which is evaluating AJ201 in the U.S. for the treatment of spinal and bulbar muscular atrophy, also known as Kennedy's Disease. - In September 2023, we announced the eighth patient was dosed in the trial.
-Topline data for the Phase 1b/2a clinical trial of AJ201 in SBMA are expected in the first half of 2024. - AJ201 was sourced by Fortress and is currently in development at Avenue.
+- In January 2024, Avenue announced that all patients have been enrolled in Avenue's Phase 1b/2a study, which is evaluating AJ201 in the U.S. for the treatment of spinal and bulbar muscular atrophy ("SBMA"), also known as Kennedy's Disease. - Topline data for the Phase 1b/2a clinical trial of AJ201 in SBMA are expected midyear 2024. - AJ201 was sourced by Fortress and is currently in development at our partner company, Avenue.